lparis/docs-nsx-t/README.md

-## Pivotal Cloud Foundry Partners Template
+## NSX-T Documentationn for PKS

-This template helps partners prepare documentation for Pivotal Cloud Foundry (PCF) partner services that appear on [Pivotal Network](https://network.pivotal.io/).
+This documentation describes how to install and configure VMware NSX-T for use with PKS.

 ### <a id='overview'></a>Overview